Symposia

 Symposium 9: A policy agenda to address industry influence on research integrity

 Corporations across sectors engage in systematic behind-the-scenes efforts and strategies to shape the available scientific knowledge and to influence experts in ways that allow maximizing earning-capacity.
 Meta-research has documented associations between industry sponsorship and author conflicts of interest with biases favoring commercial interests at all phases of the research process including agenda setting, framing research questions, study design, reporting of results, drawing conclusions, and dissemination.
 Despite concerns about diminished public trust, compromised research integrity, and harms to public health, little has been done to implement meaningful policy change regarding industry’s activities related to scientific research.
-Drawing from perspectives in biomedicine, rhetoric, political economy, and investigative journalism, presenters will describe the multi-faceted, strategic mechanisms by which corporations seek to influence scientific research including research funding, industry affiliation, publication planning, ghost writing, and author conflicts of interest across scholarly disciplines and industry sectors.
-We will report on our research that sought to map the range of relevant policy mechanisms to address the risks of industry sponsorship, author conflict of interest, and ‘ghost management’ more broadly.
-Participants will be engaged in a structured and interactive discussion to chart a research and policy agenda to address risks to research integrity from industry sponsorship.
+Drawing from perspectives in the social sciences and humanities, presenters will describe the multi-faceted, strategic mechanisms by which corporations seek to influence scientific research including research funding, industry affiliation, publication planning, ghost writing, and author conflicts of interest across scholarly disciplines and industry sectors.
+To think about addressing industry influence on research integrity, we propose concepts to think differently about threats to research integrity stemming from industry activities that attend to the systems and structural level and bridge approaches across areas of research and industry sectors.
+Participants will have the opportunity to engage in discussion with the panel to chart a research, policy, and policy implementation agenda to address risks to research integrity from industry sponsorship.

 Chair and moderator:

-Quinn Grundy, PhD, RN, Assistant Professor with the Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto
+Quinn Grundy, PhD, RN, Assistant Professor with the Lawrence Bloomberg Faculty of Nursing at the University of Toronto will discuss the need to address industry influence on research at a structural level and introduce the panel.

-Andreas Lundh, MD PhD, Associate Professor, Cochrane Danmark & Centre for Evidence-Based Medicine Odense (CEBMO), University of Southern Denmark
+Andreas Lundh, Associate Professor, Cochrane Danmark & Centre for Evidence-Based Medicine Odense (CEBMO), University of Southern Denmark, will describe the benefits of a comparative approach, noting learnings from a comparative scoping review of conflict of interest policies across research disciplines.

 Symposium 10: Governance of research integrity in the era of open science